Approaching a technological challenge on the scale of the SKA Telescope is formidable.

 The SKA will drive technology development particularly in information and communication technology.

 Spin off innovations in this area will benefit other systems that process large volumes of data from geographically dispersed sources.
-The computing requirements of the SKA will exceed those of the fastest supercomputers available in 2015, whilst the data processing and amounts of data will compete with that generated by the entire Internet, facilitating the need for a new kind of high speed network.
+The computing requirements that the SKA will need to handle this volume of data will be comparable to that of the largest computers in the world in the early 2020s – systems around ten times the size of today’s biggest machines, whilst the data processing and amounts of data will compete with that generated by the entire Internet, facilitating the need for a new kind of high-speed network.

 Pivotal SKA technology is being demonstrated with a suite of precursor and pathfinder telescopes and with design studies by SKA groups around the world.
 Key SKA technologies will be derived from these and many solutions will be selected and integrated into the final instrument.